peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         string str,
         PeterO.Numbers.EContext ctx);

 Creates a binary float from a text string that represents a number.
-For more information, see the FromString(String, int, int, EContext) method.
+For more information, see the  `FromString(String, int,
+            int, EContext)`  method.

 <b>Parameters:</b>

- * <i>str</i>: The parameter  <i>str</i>
- is a text string.
+ * <i>str</i>: A text string to convert to a binary float.

- * <i>ctx</i>: An EContext object specifying the precision, rounding, and exponent range to apply to the parsed number.
+ * <i>ctx</i>: A precision context specifying the precision, rounding, and exponent range to apply to the parsed number.
 Can be null.

 <b>Return Value:</b>